-The Pulpit Rock or Preikestolen is a mountain plateau that hangs 604 meters above sea level in the Lysefjord, Norway.
-It’s one of the most famous tourist attraction in the Stavanger region and as such receives a lot of tourist’s visits.
-But don’t let the sometimes maddening crowd dissuade you from exploring this natural wonder.
+The Pulpit Rock or Preikestolen is a mountain plateau that hangs 604 meters above the Lysefjord in the Ryfylke municipality in southwestern Norway.
+It’s one of the most famous tourist attractions in Norway and as such receives a lot of visitors.
+But don’t let the sometimes maddening crowd dissuade you from exploring this amazing natural wonder.

-Lonely Planet called the Pulpit Rock, one of the most breathtaking viewing platforms in the world.
-It’s well worth the hike for its postcard-perfect fjord, dizzying heights, and an epic view at the end of the trail.
+Lonely Planet called Pulpit Rock, one of the most breathtaking viewing platforms in the world.
+It’s well worth the hike for its postcard-perfect fjords, dizzying heights, and an epic view at the end of the trail.

-The flat mountain plateau was formed from melting frost about 10,000 years ago when the edges of a glacier reached the cliff and it cracked and broke off a large angular block.
-You can still see big cracks on the plateau today and eventually it will, at some point, crack and part of the Preikestolen will go plummeting into the LyseFjorden below.
-No worries, it won’t crack in the foreseeable future so you’re safe walking on the plateau for now.
+The flat mountain plateau was formed from melting frost about 10,000 years ago when the edges of a glacier reached the cliff, and it cracked and broke off a sizeable angular block.
+You can still see big cracks on the plateau today, and eventually, it will, at some point, crack and part of the Preikestolen will go plummeting into the LyseFjorden below.
+No worries, it won’t break in the foreseeable future, so you’re safe walking on the plateau for now.

 You can take the route to Oanes and continue along in RV 13 to the Preikestolen if you’re driving.
-If you’re going by public transport you’ll have to take the ferry from Fiskepirterminalen in Stavanger across to Tau.
-From Tau, there are buses that run to Pulpit Rock cabin several times a day.
+If you’re going by public transport, you’ll have to take the ferry from Fiskepirterminalen in Stavanger across to Tau.
+From Tau, some buses run to Pulpit Rock cabin several times a day.

 Preikestolen can be steep